 That declaration followed a day-long trial that represented a rare instance of prosecutors taking Vermont Yankee protesters to court.
 Activists generally are arrested and later released with no further legal ramifications.

-"In this case, we felt it was an appropriate use of resources to go forward with prosecution,"
+"In this case, we felt it was an appropriate use of resources to go forward with prosecution," said Steven Brown, a Windham County deputy state’s attorney.

 The timing of the nonviolent protest played a role in its outcome.
 Though officials did not explicitly make this connection in court aside from a passing mention by Brown, the six women chained themselves to the plant’s gate on Aug.
 30, 2011 -- just two days after Tropical Storm Irene had ravaged the area.